littlemoses/sshagentmux/README.md

 OpenSSH includes ssh-agent, a program which holds private keys used for public key authentication.
-When a ssh client authenticates with a remote server and SSH_AUTH_SOCK is set, the client will connect to the agent's authentication socket and enumerate the identities loaded into the agent.
+When a ssh client authenticates with a remote server and SSH_AUTH_SOCK is set, the client will connect to the agent's authentication socket and list the identities loaded into the agent.
 It then offers these identities to the remote host and if there is a matching identity on the remote host (in ~/.ssh/authorized_keys) the remote host will reply with a challenge for that identity.
 The client then sends that challenge to the agent and the